Logair: 1970s: diminished competition and the CIA

 In 1977, when the CAB certificated Zantop International Airlines (ZIA; a separate airline from the earlier Zantop Air Transport) and recertificated Southern Air Transport (sold by the CIA at year end 1973) as supplemental air carriers, a significant motivation was to create competition for Logair and Quicktrans.
 Only two carriers, ONA and Saturn, participated in Logair/Quicktrans in fiscal years 1973 thru 1976, and Saturn took over 75% of the combined business in 1975 thru 1977.
 The Air Force recognized that reduced interest was a problem.
 One issue was lower rates.
 In 1979, in the wake of the 1978 Airline Deregulation Act, the CAB eliminated fixed military charter rates, as established in the early 1960s.
 Military charter prices were once again set by negotiation between the military and the airlines.
 Another issue was that aircraft types best suited for Logair were not those most airlines flew (the Air Force also required they be specially equipped; see Operational features below).
 The Air Force noted the only aircraft competitive with the Electra for Logair was the DC-9.
 And for outsized cargo, nothing was competitive with the Hercules.
 Also, on a relative basis Logair was no longer a big program. in Fiscal Year 1979, Logair and Quicktrans together accounted for $55 million in airlift contracts (over $240 million in 2025 dollars).
 In 1979, freight revenues for the scheduled airlines were $2.2 billion, 40 times as much.

 Hawaiian

 Hawaiian Airlines made two brief appearances as a Logair contractor in the late 1970s.
 Hawaiian established Hawaiian Air Cargo to fly for Logair in 1976, leasing Electras from ZIA.
 Hawaiian Air Cargo was based in Macon, Georgia (near Warner-Robins Air Force Base, part of the Logair network).
 ZIA retrieved its Electras in 1977, leaving Hawaiian out of the Logair contract.
 In 1978 Hawaiian sourced more Electras and tried again.
 This was unprofitable and in 1980 Hawaiian sold everything to ZIA.
-Hawaiian was the one of the few scheduled passenger airlines to participate in Logair.
+Hawaiian was one of the few scheduled passenger airlines to participate in Logair.